emrerdem1/portfolio/README.md

 ## Portfolio Website

-This is a portfolio website where you can learn almost everything about me, from background to the projects and interests.
+This is my portfolio where you can learn almost everything about me, from background to the projects and interests.

 ## Live Demo